andrewmcgivery/obsidian-beautitab/README.md

 When the top left search icon is clicked, this button opens a search.

 The top left search icon can be shown/hidden via settings.
-Additionally, the behaviour of what occurs when the button is clicked can be configured to open either Quick Switcher or Omnisearch.
+Additionally, the behaviour of what occurs when the button is clicked can be configured to open one of a number of plugins.

 > [!TIP]
 > Another plugin you'd like to see as a provider?
 Open an issue!